pypa/pip/docs/html/user_guide.rst

       py -m pip install -r requirements.txt

-Details on the format of the files are here: :ref:requirements-file-format.
+Details on the format of the files are here: :ref:`requirements-file-format`.

-Logically, a Requirements file is just a list of :ref:pip install arguments placed in a file.
+Logically, a Requirements file is just a list of :ref:`pip install` arguments placed in a file.
 Note that you should not rely on the items in the file being installed by pip in any particular order.